tamj0rd2/ModRDN/README.md

 ### Compiling via the commandline

 Here's a very nice little workflow to compile the code all from your host machine.
-There's just a tiny bit of setup first.
+There's just a bit of setup that you need to do the very first time.

 1. Enable logging into the VM without a password:
     1. open the group policy editor on the command line by typing `gpedit.msc`